Shionogi to Present New Data at European Congress of Clinical Microbiology and Infectious Diseases 2019

 20. Baxter D. Evaluating the case for trivalent or quadrivalent influenza vaccines.
 Hum Vaccin Immunother.
 2016; 12(10):2712-2717.

-21. Centers for Disease Control and Prevention.
+21. Centers for Disease Control and Prevention (CDC).
 Estimated Influenza Illnesses, Medical Visits, Hospitalizations, and Deaths Averted by Vaccination.
 February 21, 2019.
 Retrieved from https://www.cdc.gov/flu/about/burden-averted/index.htm.

 22. Nair H, et al. Global burden of respiratory infections due to seasonal influenza in young children: a systematic review and meta-analysis.
 Lancet.
 2011 Dec 3;378(9807):1917-30.